d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](connect-dots.svg?align=right)

-Without the Droste approach you have to distort the pair diagram as shown: connect the dots.
+Without the Droste approach you have to distort a pair diagram in GroundForge.

-The [tutorial] explains how to choose stitches.
+As the image shows: distort until each stitch matches a dot on a square grid.

-Many variations or combinations of pair diagrams require a complete new capture.
+This way many variations or combinations of pair diagrams require a complete new capture.

-This page explores recipes for more pair diagram variations using the Droste technique:
+This page explores recipes for more pair diagram variations with a single distortion step using the Droste technique:
 * interpret pair diagrams as thread diagrams
-* apply the resulting stitches to a generic recipe variation
+* apply the stitches resulting from this interpretation to generic recipe variations
-* use the resulting thread diagram as pair diagram
+* use the resulting thread diagrams as pair diagram
 * choose stitches

 ![](blobs.svg?align=right)

 We can analyse stitches in a diagram by marking them with blobs.
 On the right a solution for one snowflake.
+The top line of the caption refers to the page [counting snowflake famiies](../counting-snow).
+The bottom line describes the blob sequence.
 The capital R indicates that the first blob is on the right side, in other words the first stitch would be made with the two pairs on the right.
-These two pairs become four after a _threads as pairs_ step.
+These two pairs become four pairs after a _threads as pairs_ step.

 Requirements for the blobs: span 4 threads, the threads flow two by two into adjacent blobs.